l6p/helm/README.md

 # Test Script Examples

-In the **examples** folder we provide examples of test scripts ranging from simple http request based tests to browser based end-to-end tests.
+In the **examples** folder we provide examples of test scripts ranging from API tests to browser based end-to-end tests.

 We also provide two examples to demonstrate how to run and debug locally while creating the test cases.